Corvusoft/restq/documentation/API.md

 Bring the message service online for public consumption; see also [stop](#exchangestop).

-When the exchange starts it publishes queue, subscription, and message resources with their associated collections, see [Network API(#NETWORK-API.md) for details.
+When the exchange starts it publishes queue, subscription, and message resources with their associated collections, see [network API](#NETWORK-API.md) for details.

 ##### Parameters